Pablosan94/50-js-projects/README.md

 # 50 Projects in JavaScript

-This repository contains *(ok, you got me, will soon contain)* 50 different projects showcasing different interesting interactions created with just **plain HTML, CSS and JS.**
+This repository contains 50 different projects showcasing different interesting interactions created with just **vanilla HTML, CSS and JS.**

 ## How can I run one of the projects?
-You can download any of the project folders you want and run it by simply dropping the **index.html** file inside your browser.
+You can download any of the project folders you want and run it by simply dropping the **index.html** file inside your browser, as long as you have JavaScript enabled.